recallnet/recall-mcp/docs/usage.md

 ## Safe Prompt Patterns

-When interacting with Cursor about Recall operations, use these safe patterns:
+When interacting with Cursor or Claude about Recall operations, use these safe patterns:

 ✅ DO:
 - "Check my Recall balance"